The growing and care of lantanas (Lantana camara) is easy. These verbena-like flowers have long since been admired for their extended bloom time.

 How to Grow Lantana Flowers

 Growing lantana in the garden is a great way to add color and interest.
 Simply choose a sunny location and plant them in well-draining soil.
 Although these plants are tolerant of many soil conditions, lantana flowers prefer slightly acidic soil.
-Mulching with pine needles is an easy way to raise pH levels in areas with low acid.
+Mulching with pine needles is an easy way to increase acidity levels in the soil.

 Caring for Lantana Plants